Call us today:

 Housing Ombudsman Service

 You can also contact the Housing Ombudsman Service for help and advice at any time on your complaint, this is a free and impartial service.
+They cannot investigate whilst your complaint is going through complaints procedure, however the Ombudsman may be able to help you reach a resolution.

 Housing Ombudsman Website